 This monastery is an ideal way to escape the crowds.
 Stagger uphill again, close to Graça, and enter this impressive monastery not only to enjoy the panoramic view over Alfama and 25 de Abril bridge, but also to get to learn who São Vicente was.

-This post has come to an end, not before offering you the two routes we created so you don’t need to bother with figuring out where each viewpoint is located and how to see most of them.
+This post has come to an end, not before offering you the two routes we created so you don’t need to hustle with figuring out where each viewpoint is located.

 Did you find this article useful for your visit in Lisbon?